374th Strategic Missile Squadron: Combat operations

+Weather reconnaissance

+The squadron was reactivated at Fairfield-Suisun Army Air Field, California on 15 October 1947 as the 374th Reconnaissance Squadron, an Air Weather Service weather reconnaissance squadron, assuming the personnel and Boeing B-29 Superfortresses of the 55th Reconnaissance Squadron, which was simultaneously inactivated.
+The squadron performed weather reconnaissance, deploying elements to England and Saudi Arabia.
+In October 1949, the squadron moved to McClellan Air Force Base, California, where it was inactivated in February 1951 and its personnel and equipment transferred to the 55th Strategic Reconnaissance Squadron.

 Strategic Air Command

-Reactivated in Alaska in 1947 as a Strategic Air Command (SAC) weather reconnaissance squadron, it gathered meteorological information for combat readiness as an integrated part of strategic aerial reconnaissance.
-Weather recon, though, was a particularly loose term.
-There was a constant need for meteorological information, but weather flights were also a convenient cover for the more covert missions with RB-29 Superfortress photo-reconnaissance aircraft over the eastern frontier of the Soviet Union.
-The unit was inactivated in February 1951.
+Bomber operations

 It was reactivated a few months later in October with new B-47E Stratojet swept-wing medium bombers, which were capable of flying at high subsonic speeds and primarily designed for penetrating the airspace of the Soviet Union.

 By the late 1950s, the B-47 was considered to be reaching obsolescence, and was being phased out of SAC's strategic arsenal.
-B-47s began the transition to AMARC (also known as the Boneyard) at Davis-Monthan in July 1959 and the squadron became non-operational.
+B-47s began the transition to AMARC (also known as the boneyard) at Davis-Monthan in July 1959 and the squadron became non-operational.
 It was inactivated on 25 June 1961.

-Intercontinental Ballistic Missile Squadron
+Intercontinental ballistic missile squadron

-The squadron was reactivated and re-designated as a SAC LGM-25C Titan II ICBM Strategic Missile Squadron in 1962.
+The squadron was reactivated and redesignated as the 374th Strategic Missile Squadron, a SAC LGM-25C Titan II intercontinental ballistic missile missile squadron in 1962.
 It operated nine Titan II underground silos, construction of which began in 1960; the first (374–9), being operationally ready on 28 Oct 1963.
 The nine missile silos controlled by the 374th Strategic Missile Squadron remained on alert for over 20 years during the Cold War.
 The 1980 Damascus Titan missile explosion is a 'Broken Arrow' incident occurred at site 374–7 on 19 September 1980 which killed one airman and injured twenty-one personnel in the immediate vicinity (see below).

 In October 1981, President Ronald Reagan announced that as part of the strategic modernization program, the Titan II systems were to be retired by 1 October 1987.
 Inactivation of the sites began on 17 March 1985 with 374-8 being the first; the last was on 15 Aug 1986 involving 374–1, 374–4 and 374–2.
 The squadron was inactivated the same day.

 After removal from service, the silos had reusable equipment removed by Air Force personnel, and contractors retrieved salvageable metals before destroying the silos with explosives and filling them in.
 Access to the vacated control centers was blocked off.
 Missile sites were later sold off to private ownership after demilitarization.
 Today the remains of the sites are still visible through aerial imagery, in various states of use or dereliction.